-As Christmas falls on a Tuesday this year, our cheese deliveries will be going out between the 17th-21st December.
+As Christmas falls on a Wednesday this year, our cheese deliveries will be going out between the 15th-20th of December.
 We have had lots of questions about how the cheese will last between then and Christmas.
 Here are some helpful tips on how best to store your cheese to maximise flavour and texture.

 Farmhouse cheese is handmade and thus varies with each day’s production, changing as it matures.
 As such it is necessary to take an approach to cheese care which responds to the cheese you have in front of you, as opposed to following rigid guidelines.